Blae Loch: Usage

 The Highgate Burn inflow with willows and reed canary grass.

 Ordnance Survey maps of the mid 19th century show that a substantial water mill with a square garden area once existed near Wester Highgate; it had a large mill pond associated with it, fed by the Bungle Burn running from the Blae Loch.
 The name is also recorded in the former limestone 'Old Mill Quarry'.
 Roy's map of 1747 shows the mill and even then marks it as an 'old' mill, suggesting that it was out of use at this time.
 An old lane ran up to the old mill site from the hamlet of Hessilhead.

 The loch is recorded in 1604-1608 as being well known to many weavers in the neighbourhood due to the abundance of reeds that grew there and the fact that they were used for making pirns.
 In 1874 it is recorded that the loch margin had an edging of water-lilies (Nymphaea species).
 A pirn was a weaver's spool for holding his weft yarn in the shuttle, originally made from a quill or hollow reed, in later times they were made from wood.

-A Blae Loch Curling Club existed in the 19th century as recorded by the Royal Caledonian Curling Club.
-A club medal is still in existence.
+The collection of the Scottish Curling Trust includes a trophy from the Blae Loch Curling Club dated 1901.